survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Lazy Loading Styles

 Lazy loading can be applied to styling as well.
-Expand the definition like this:
+Expand the definition:

 **app/lazy.js**